Swoozeki/climock/docs/developer-guide.md

 ### Dialog System

-Mockoho uses a modal dialog system for user input and confirmation:
+Climock uses a modal dialog system for user input and confirmation:

 #### Dialog Types